Little Shadow counselling support

 Registered Psychologist.
 Bachelor in Psychology, Master of Applied Psychology, and Postgraduate Diploma in the Practice of Psychology.
 Member of New Zealand Psychologists Board & New Zealand Psychological Society

-Rate: $170 per session
+Fees: $170 per session

-Availability: Tāmaki Makaurau (Auckland), and online
+Availability: Tāmaki Makaurau (Auckland) and Online

 Why counselling?